tintin305/Space-Debris-Tracker/Notes.md

     * the radiation pattern of the elements
     * the size of the array, and
     * the configuration of the array

+## Array Direction of Pointing

+[This](https://core.ac.uk/download/pdf/11141258.pdf) paper describes the fact that if the array is perpindicular to earth, there is a reduced observable beam area, this reducing detection probability.
+However, when the angle is no longer 90 degrees, then there is increased signal attenuation due to free space even though the detecting area is increased.
+These two should be considered.

 # Why ISR?